-Placing a GPS tracker on your valuable assets, like a phone or pet, is nothing new.
-Most of us have benefited from GPS technology when we have gotten lost on a road trip or misplaced a device.
-Car tracking systems however, do more than locate missing or stolen vehicles.
-For organizations and businesses there are significant benefits to tracking company vehicles.
-With a car tracking system, also referred to as a fleet management system, you can view exact vehicle locations at any time, view detailed route history information, and improve productivity.
+Car tracking systems (or GPS trackers) do more than locate missing or stolen vehicles.
+With a car tracking system, also referred to as a fleet management tracking system, you can view exact vehicle locations at any time, view detailed route history information, and improve productivity.

 - The Human Rights Act of 1998